the-turing-way/the-turing-way/content/rdm/rdm.md

 ## Summary
 > easy to understand summary - a bit like tl;dr

+Research data management is a key part in encouraging reproducible research.
+Data management ensures efficiency in research workflows, and also greater reach and impact, as data and software become FAIR (Findable, Accessible, Interoperable and Reuseable).
+Data should be stored in multiple locations and backed-up regularly.
+Documentation and metadata ensure that others know how to access, use and re-use your data, and also enable conditions for sharing and publishing data to be outlined.

 ## How this will help you/ why this is useful
 Having data available is a key component of reproducing an analysis.